Scientism

 Intellectus and Ratio

-Pre-moderns recognized two ways that the mind know things – in Latin, intellectus and ratio.
+Pre-moderns recognized two ways that the mind can know things – in Latin, intellectus and ratio.
 Some say it’s the difference between heart-knowledge and head-knowledge, or right-brain vs. left-brain understanding.
 Intellectus is more of an intuitive, passive understanding, while ratio is more of a logical, active knowledge.
-Intellectus sees the puzzle and appreciates it as a […]...
+Intellectus sees the puzzle and appreciates it as […]...
 Read More

 The Problem with a Little Science